-A number of INF Members hold annual beach netball tournaments.
+A number of World Netball Members hold annual beach netball tournaments.

 Although primarily a women’s sport, mixed and men’s netball are becoming increasingly popular.

-INF is eager to ensure the widest possible access to the sport.
-A number of INF Members work closely with colleagues from agencies with a disability focus to look at ways the sport can be adapted to allow full participation.
+World Netball is eager to ensure the widest possible access to the sport.
+A number of World Netball Members work closely with colleagues from agencies with a disability focus to look at ways the sport can be adapted to allow full participation.
 Part of this also includes the education of coaches and those involved in the planning and delivery of netball programmes.